-The Access to Abortion-care Act (AAA) upholds long-held New Hampshire values by putting into law that the state cannot further interfere in the right to access abortion.
-This bill does not change any current New Hampshire abortion laws; it does, however, provide critical protections to ensure that Granite Staters can work with their doctors to get the health care they need in the majority of situations.
+New Hampshire is one of the most supportive states in the country when it comes to reproductive freedom; the Access to Abortion-care Act (AAA) upholds long-held New Hampshire values by putting into law that the state cannot further interfere in the right to access abortion.
+This bill does not change any current New Hampshire abortion laws; it does, however, provide critical assurances to Granite State patients and families that they can work with their doctors to get the health care they need in the majority of situations.

 The time to protect reproductive rights has never been more critical.
 Sign our petition to support the Access to Abortion-care Act.